Sacri Monti interview with Brenden Dellar, Dylan Donovan, Anthony Meier, and Evan Wenskay

 Anthony: I used to watch MTV a lot when I was a little kid, back when they played only music videos in the nineties.
 But I would say that my first real exposure to music that had an impact on me was when I went to see Dinosaur Jr around 2003 or something in San Diego.
 I remember being blown away by how loud they were.
 I got too high for my own good and remember it being a really cool show.
 That was the first real rock show that I saw, other than random cover bands.

-Dylan: Uhhhhh, fresh out the womb on my first car ride home, Sgt Peppers Lonely Hearts Club Band; it’s a family thing, my moms first tunes too.
+Dylan: Uhhhhh, fresh out the womb on my first car ride home, Sgt.
+Pepper’s Lonely Hearts Club Band; it’s a family thing, my mom’s first tunes too.

 Evan: That’s a crazy question.
-I’d have to say going to church during my childhood and listening to the choir and the massive pipe organ every Sunday, it was like, a spiritual experience.
+I’d have to say going to church during my childhood and listening to the choir and the massive pipe organ every Sunday.
+It was like a spiritual experience.

 If you were to pick a moment that changed everything for you, a moment of music that opened your eyes to the infinite possibilities of music and changed the way you perceived it, what would it be?